Johnny Depp, Amber Heard trial enters final week: What we’ve heard so far

 Heard: Depp kept around a group of enablers for his substance abuse problems

-The actress also testified that her ex-husband kept a group of enablers around him in an effort to shield him from facing consequences for his substance abuse problems.
+The actress also testified that her ex-husband kept a group of enablers around him to shield him from facing the consequences of his substance abuse problems.

 Jurors in the trial also heard an audio recording of Depp speaking incoherently at the end of the incident, also viewing text messages of Depp admitting to his friend that he was to stop drinking due to his altercation with Heard.